jarad/jarad.github.com/courses/stat486/index.md

 ## Software

-We will be using the Statistical Software [R](https://www.r-project.org/).
+We will be using the statistical software [R](https://www.r-project.org/).
 I will be using RStudio as the interface to [R](https://www.r-project.org/).
-Although both will be available on lab computers, I suggest you install [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) on your own laptop or desktop (or both).
+Although both will be available on lab computers, I suggest you install [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) on your own laptop or desktop.

 Install links: